2020 Review: Uber Credit Card – The Best Credit Card for Uber Rides?

 Must be 18 to apply

-Personal identifying information, including SSN, email address, and phone number
+Personal information: Including SSN, email address, and phone number

 You’ll get to choose the 3% category you want every month out of a nice variety of bonus categories, but the downside here is that you can’t have travel and dining active at once.
 So you’ll have to plan ahead a bit to get the most out of this card.